sinmad11/HFI-Transcript/README.md

 # HFI-Transcript
-The Hemp Federation Ireland conference run in conjunction with the National
+Transcritp from the Hemp Federation Ireland conference run in conjunction with the National
 Organic Training Skillnet 12th March 2020.
 Hemp Federation Ireland Executive Director